giovanniboscu/continuous-section-field/docs/aes/draft-eg.md

 **Originality** – CSF introduces a field-level representation of longitudinal members.
 The model is the continuous generating field itself: geometry, sectional components, reinforcement, and participation laws remain explicit functions of the member coordinate.
 Sectional properties and solver inputs are derived evaluations of this field.**

 ## Originality

-The originality of Continuous Section Field (CSF) lies in defining a longitudinal structural member through a persistent field \(S(z)\), rather than through a predefined sequence of sections, reduced sectional properties, or solver-specific discretisations.
+The originality of Continuous Section Field (CSF) lies in representing the complete internal constitution of a longitudinal structural member as a single parametric field (S(z)), composed of an arbitrary number of persistent cross-sectional regions whose geometry and material participation may evolve independently along (z).

+Sectional properties, solver-specific representations, and local mechanical states are derived evaluations of this field and do not replace it as the definition of the member.

 CSF represents the member as an arbitrary collection of persistent cross-sectional regions, each governed by its own geometric and material-participation laws along \(z\).
 The boundary, position, shape, and axial/bending and shear/torsion participation of each region may evolve independently while remaining part of the same parametric field.
 Complex internal constitutions-including layers, voids, inclusions, reinforcement, and locally differentiated regions-therefore remain explicit in the model instead of being reduced in advance to global stiffness functions or discrete fibres.